cameroncuttingedge/terminal-chat/README.md

 =========================

-This Terminal Chat Application is a real-time communication tool built in Go, designed for developers and terminal enthusiasts.
-It offers a seamless chat experience directly from your terminal, featuring a user-friendly interface, customizable user colors, and support for special commands.
+This Terminal Chat Application is a real-time communication tool built in Go, designed for  terminal enthusiasts to chat with others on their local network.
+It offers a chat experience directly from your terminal, featuring a user-friendly interface, customizable user colors, and support for special commands.
 The application leverages Go's concurrency features, the `tview` and `tcell` libraries for the UI, and supports dynamic user interactions.

 Features
 --------

--   **Real-Time Communication**: Engage in live chat sessions with minimal latency.
+-   **Real-Time Communication**: Engage in live chat  with minimal latency.
--   **Customizable User Interface**: Powered by `tview` and `tcell`, the UI is both attractive and functional, with support for custom colors.
+-   **Customizable User Interface**: Powered by `tview` and `tcell`, with support for custom colors.
 -   **Special Commands**: Enhance your chat with special commands, offering additional functionalities like help instructions and fun animations.
 -   **Dynamic User Colors**: Users are assigned unique colors for easier identification in the chat.
 -   **Server Heartbeat Monitoring**: Ensures connection stability and alerts users to potential disconnects.